ucan-wg/invocation/README.md

 2. Indexing Receipts for reverse lookup and memoization

 #### Audience
+[Audience]: #audience

 The OPTIONAL `aud` field specified the intended recipient of Invocation, otherwise the Audience MUST be assumed to the [Subject].
 This is useful for message routing, command brokers, proxy execution, gateways, replicated state machines, and so on.

 ### Task
+[Task]: #task

-A Task is the subset of Invocation fields that uniquely determine the work to be performed[^subtype].
+A Task is the subset of Invocation fields that uniquely determine the work to be performed.
 The nonce is important for distinguishing between non-idempotent executions of a Task by making the group together unique.

-A Task MUST be uniquely defined by the following fields:
+A Task MUST be uniquely defined by a Task ID that is the CID of the following fields:

 - [Subject]
 - [Command]
 - [Arguments]
 - [Nonce]

-[^subtype]: Which is to say: an Invocation is a subtype of Task
+Tasks that describe pure functions — or other strategies like fan-out racing — SHOULD have the same Task ID by using the same nonce.

 #### Command
+[Command]: #command

-The REQUIRED Command (`do`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
+The REQUIRED Command (`cmd`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
 The Command MUST define the shape of the data in the [Arguments].

 ### Arguments
+[Arguments]: #arguments

 The REQUIRED Arguments (`args`) field, MAY contain any parameters expected by the Command.
 The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

-UCAN capabilities provided in proofs MAY impose constraints on the type of Arguments allowed.
+The Arguments MUST pass validation of the Policies on all of the [UCAN Delegations][UCAN Delegation] in the [Proofs] field.
+If any Policy reports failure, the Invocation MUST be rejected.

 #### Nonce
+[Nonce]: #nonce

 The REQUIRED `nonce` field MUST include a random nonce.
 This field ensures that multiple (non-idempotent) invocations are unique.
 The nonce SHOULD be empty (`0x`) for Commands that are idempotent (such as deterministic Wasm modules or standards-abiding HTTP PUT requests).

 ### Proofs
+[Proofs]: #proofs

 The `prf` field defines all [Delegation]s required to prove that this Invocation has an unbroken authorization chain.

 ### Provenance
+[Provenance]: #provenance

 #### Cause
+[Cause]: #cause

 The OPTIONAL `cause` field is a provenance claim describing which [Receipt] requested it.
 This is helpful for tracking chains of Invocations.

-#### Expiry
+#### Expiration
+[Expiration]: #expiration

 The OPTIONAL field `exp` defines when the Invocation SHOULD time out.
 This is both expressive (defines a timeout, which is a best practice), and prevents replays.

 #### Issued At
+[Issued At]: #issued-at

 The OPTIONAL `iat` field MAY contain an issuance timestamp.
 This time SHOULD NOT be trusted; it is only a claim by the Invoker of their system time.
 System clocks often have clock skew, or a Byzantine Invoker could claim an arbitrary time.

 #### Metadata
+[Metadata]: #metadata

 The OPTIONAL `meta` field MAY include arbitrary metadata or extensible fields.
 For example, Wasm fuel, an internal job ID, references to GitHub Issues, and so on.
 This data MAY be used by the Executor.

 ## Attestation
+[Attestation]: #attestation

 An Invocation MAY be used to attest to some information.
 This is in effect a statement to the Issuer (without Audience) that never expires.

 ## Proof Chains
+[Proof Chains]: #proof-chains

 A Task MUST include the entire [UCAN Delegation] proof chain in the `prf` field.
 The chain MUST form a direct line of authority, starting with the delegation with an `aud` that matches the Invoker, and ending with a delegation where the `iss` matches the `sub`.
 The `sub` throughout MUST match the `aud` of the Invocation.